St. Peters Food

 food service establishment constitutes a substantial hazard to the

-public, the Health Official may, without warning, notice, or hearing,
+public, the Health Official may, without warning, notice or hearing,

 suspend any license to operate the food service establishment.